Controlling Sloppiness in Two-Phase Estimation with a Tunable Weak Measurement

-A sloppy model is characterised by the simultaneous presence of stiff combinations of parameters, which can be retrieved with relatively small uncertainty from the data, along with sloppy combinations that are, conversely, poorly determined.
-Due to these features, sloppiness can have both positive and negative effects on a metrological model.
-On one hand, the presence of stiff parameters preserves a model's robustness to perturbations and enables the identification of key physical quantities determining the observed behaviour.
-This is particularly relevant in complex quantum systems characterized by a massive number of parameters, where quantum metrology generally prohibits the simultaneous estimation of multiple parameters with maximum precision; if a few stiff parameters are present, one can focus on estimating them with high precision.
-On the other hand, if the stiff and sloppy combinations are unknown, one attempts the estimation of the initial parameters, resulting in an unavoidable loss of precision.
+On the one hand, the presence of stiff parameters preserves a model's robustness to perturbations and enables the identification of key physical quantities determining the observed behaviour.
+This is particularly relevant in complex quantum systems characterized by a massive number of parameters, where quantum metrology generally prohibits the simultaneous estimation of multiple parameters with maximum precision; if a few stiff parameters are present, one can focus on estimating them with better precision.
+On the other hand, if the stiff and sloppy combinations are unknown, one should attempt estimating the initial parameters, but it entails an unavoidable loss of precision.
 A partial remedy to such an issue is found by altering in a controlled fashion the state of the system, so that it can evolve according to the new, perturbed conditions, rather than the standard ones.
 This intervention can thus lead to an increase of the available information on the model parameters, and a consequent reduction of its sloppiness.
 However, there could be instances in which it is advisable to keep such modifications to a small extent, in order to keep the dynamics close to the natural case.